Getting Started with IT Hit WebDAV Server Engine

 When you run any WebDAV wizard for Visual Studio first time, you will be asked to enter the license file.
 You can request the trial license directly from License Setup Wizard or you can download it from your account here.
 You will also need the license to run samples provided with SDK.

 Note that the product is fully functional even with a trial license and does not have any limitations during 1-month trial period.
-The License Setup Wizard will save the license file in the registry and will automatically copy it into your project source code when generating WebDAV server implementation files.
+The License Setup Wizard will save the license file in the registry and will automatically copy it into your project source code when generating WebDAV server implementation files when using WebDAV wizards for Visual Studio.

-When the trial license expires you will get a notification when you run the WebDAV wizard as well as via email.
-When you purchase the non-trial license you can replace the trial license running License Setup Wizard from your Start menu.
+When the trial license expires you will get a notification when you run the WebDAV wizard as well as you will receive a reminder email several days before expiration.
+When you purchase the non-trial license you can replace the trial license selecting "Set License" link located in WebDAV wizards for Visual Studio.
 In addition, you will need to replace the trial license in the code, generated by the Wizard at the time when the trial license was used.

 If you are currently using V1-V3 version, please read about what has changed and how to upgrade here.